alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 ###Exporting WEEE

-If you're a producer of electrical wasteyour producer compliance scheme will usually make sure that you meet any extrrequirements.
+If you're a producer of electrical waste your producer compliance scheme will usually make sure that you meet any extra requirements.

 If you're an approved treatment facility or a electrical waste business acting on behalf on a producer compliance scheme, you'll need to [apply for approval](https://www.gov.uk/guidance/waste-electrical-and-electronic-equipment-weee-exporting)